 Dogs are not obligate carnivores, and in fact much of the scientific literature classifies them as omnivores.
 Regardless, dogs can and do easily thrive on a properly formulated vegan diet, and this can be accomplished by feeding them a ready-made vegan dog food, of which several brands exist, or preparing a whole foods vegetable diet for them that includes things like rice, sweet potatoes or carrots, lentils, and other veggies many dogs love, along with any needed supplements.
 Read more…

-Why should we care about animals when there is so much human suffering in the world?
+Why care about animals when there is so much human suffering in the world?

 A vegan diet is elitist, a luxury that only some can afford.